GrantStenger/ai-for-adversarial-games/tic-tac-toe/README.md

 Try some sort of minimax + heuristic algo on 2048.

+This directory now also includes a C++ implementation of tic-tac-toe minimax.

 s_0 // Initial state
 player(s) // who's the player in state s